 - Holds are temporarily suspended.
 Since library buildings are closed and delivery is canceled, it is no longer possible to place items on hold.
 If you already have items on hold, they should be there for you when library buildings reopen.

-You may also visit the Office of Library & Information Services site to learn more about statewide digital library services and resources that you can use while the public libraries are closed.
+You may also visit AskRI and the Office of Library & Information Services site to learn more about statewide digital library services and resources that you can use while the public libraries are closed.
 They are developing a collection of online resources for students and families to help all Rhode Islanders meet their learning and recreational needs from home.

 In addition, the K12 school library community (RILINK) has prepared a resource guide to digital learning resources and activities.